loiccordone/sparse-spiking-neural-networks/README.md

 This repository contains the codes for the paper [Learning from Event Cameras with Sparse Spiking Convolutional Neural Networks](https://arxiv.org/abs/2104.12579), accepted to the IJCNN 2021, presenting a method to train sparse SNNs on event data using [surrogate gradient learning](https://arxiv.org/abs/1901.09948).

-Inspired by [S2Net](https://github.com/romainzimmer/s2net) from Romain Zimmer.
+Inspired by [S2Net](https://github.com/romainzimmer/s2net).
 This code is shared for research purposes only, for application development using SNNs we recommendend to use the [SpikingJelly framework](https://github.com/fangwei123456/spikingjelly).

 ***Repository will be updated soon***